viralshahlab/labwebsite/team/index.md

 >**We are looking for people who are excited by an unexpected result and disciplined enough to figure out what it actually means.**

 Meet the Shah Lab!
 We have open positions for research technicians, graduate students, and postdocs.
-If you think you'd be a good fit, please send [Dr. Shah](mailto:viralshahlab@gmail.com) your CV/Resume, your interests, and overall goals.
+If you think you'd be a good fit, please send [Viral](mailto:viralshahlab@gmail.com) your CV/Resume, your interests, and overall goals.
 See below for more details.

 {% include section.html %}

-{% include list.html data="members" component="portrait" filter="name == 'Viral Shah MD PhD'" %}
+{% include list.html data="members" component="portrait" filter="name == 'Viral Shah, MD PhD'" %}
 {% include list.html data="members" component="portrait" filter="role != 'principal-investigator'" %}

 {% include section.html background="images/black.jpg" dark=true %}